hetvidoshi22/slack-ai-data-bot/README.md

 ﻿# Slack AI Data Bot

-A minimal Slack AI application that converts natural language questions into SQL using **LangChain**, executes them on **Postgres**, and returns formatted results directly in Slack.
+A Slack AI application that converts natural language questions into SQL using **LangChain**, executes them on **Postgres**, and returns formatted results directly in Slack.

 ---